-Prerequisite: GERM 101A or one year of high school German
+Prerequisite: A minimum grade of 'C' in GERM 101A or one year of high school German

-Note: Covers the second half of GERM 101; not open to students with credit
+$\mbox{\it Note:}$ Covers the second half of GERM 101; not open to students with credit for GERM 101

 German 101B is equivalent to the second half of German 101, and is a continuation of German 101A.
 This elementary level course is a study of the German language and German-speaking cultures, with emphasis on the development of communicative skills and basic structures.